malongxuan/PD-DGD/README.md

 # PD-DGD

-We will upload the related code and data for the PD-DGD paper
+We will upload the related code and data for the PD-DGD paper in the coming weeks.